 If you’ve already finished your project and blocking is not an option, or not recommended (for example, if you have a very big blanket), this method is for you.

-You can add a non-curling border to your project after the project is done and I’ll have a separate article with a pattern for a honeycomb border and two methods of turning the corner.
+You can add a non-curling border to your project after the project is done and I have a separate article with a pattern for a honeycomb border and two methods of turning the corner, including a video demonstration.

-But essentially you work short rows on all sided of the object.
+But essentially you work short rows on all sides of the object.

 You start working from one corner, going up the side, then turning the corner, going up the next side and so on, until you reach the beginning of the border and bind off, just like in the sketch below.